Benford's Gilbert & Sullivan Lexicon

 Ralph MacPhail, Jr., Editor

-Click a chapter title to read it.
-Click another menu tab to search operas or to read the afterwords.
-Click an opera in the Opera Chapters menu to read terms for that opera.
+Click a chapter title to expand it.
+Click a menu tab to search operas or to read backmatter.
+Click in the Opera Chapters menu to browse an opera.

 About Harry Benford